Atlantis Marine Park: Dolphins

 Prior to the park's opening, seven bottlenose dolphins were caught from the local coastal population and were used as performance animals for the next ten years.
-At the time Atlantis closed in 1990, the park had nine dolphins, six wild born, and three captive born juveniles.
+In 1988, three female dolphin calves were born.
+At the time Atlantis closed in 1990, the park had nine dolphins, six wild born, and the three captive born juveniles.

-With the closure of the park, the owners, Tokyu Corporation, agreed to a proposal by Nick Gales, a marine park veterinarian and research scientist to fully fund the release of the animals to the wild, provided it would end their financial commitment to the dolphins.
+With the closure of the park, owners Tokyu Corporation agreed to a proposal by Nick Gales, a marine park veterinarian and research scientist to fully fund the release of the animals to the wild, provided it would end their financial commitment to the dolphins.
 The project to release the animals into the wild began in March 1991; the rehabilitation program began in the park pools and eventually moved to a sea pen at the Two Rocks Marina in October 1991.
 The dolphins were fully released into the wild in January 1992.

 The initial release encountered problems, with some of the dolphins losing a lot of weight.
 Three of them were recaptured and returned to the sea pen.
 The three recaptured dolphins were not re-released to the wild, but were relocated to Underwater World, now the Aquarium of Western Australia.
+The dolphins resided at a sea pen at the aquarium for several years before all three died suddenly in December 1999.
+An investigation later found that two of the dolphins had died from poisoning, although authorities were not able to determine the source of the poison.